andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/agent.md

 ### Description

-SSS_Retrieve Result will be called by Bamboo Agent when Bamboo Client command the Bamboo Agent to Retrieve registry hives from the infected machine.
+SSS_Retrieve Result will be called by Bamboo Agent when Bamboo Client command the Bamboo Agent to Retrieve registry hives from the target machine.
 There will be error checking to determine if there were any error, if there are no errors, the Bamboo Teamserver will send the retrieved results to the user via WebSocket.

 ### Request schema